sjbylo/aba/README.md

 INFO     export KUBECONFIG=/home/steve/aba/compact/iso-agent-based/auth/kubeconfig
 INFO Access the OpenShift web-console here: https://console-openshift-console.apps.compact.example.com INFO Login to the console with user: "kubeadmin", and password: "XXYZZ-XXYZZ-XXYZZ-XXYZZ"

+The cluster has been successfully installed.
+Run '. <(make shell)' to access the cluster using the kubeconfig file (x509 cert), or Run '. <(make login)' to log into the cluster using the 'kubeadmin' password.
+Run 'make help' for more options.

 ```
 You can get access to the cluster using one of the commands: